Expanding the Storage Space of an EBS Volume on Windows

 Start typing the name or ID of the instance in the Instance field, and then choose the instance.

 Enter the same device name retrieved in Step 8.a, and then choose Yes, Attach.
-It is important to note that the volume needs to be reattached to the exact location it was detached from (for example
+It is important to attach the new volume to the exact location you noted above (for example

 Restart the instance.